maestrooo/metaobject-repository/docs/2-authentication.md

 # Authentication

-Before interacting with the library, you must call the `createContext` method.
-This method accepts connection parameters, and your metaobjects and/or metafield definitions, which allow full-typing.
+Before interacting with the library, you must call one of the `create*Context` method.
+Those methods accept connection parameters, and your metaobjects and/or metafield definitions, which allow full-typing.

 The library can be used server-side (in loader and action) and in the browser, through the [direct access API mode](https://shopify.dev/docs/api/app-bridge-library#direct-api-access).

-The `createContext` will create managers and repositories automatically, based on your definitions.
+The `createAdminContext` will create managers and repositories automatically, based on your definitions.
 For instance, let's assume that we have created this definitiion:

 ```ts
 // definitions.ts